andersevenrud/ha-nexa-bridge-x/HELP.md

 `http://<bridge-ip-address>/api/nodes` and can be accessed using `nexa` as both username and password.

-**Some of this data can contain personal information (like location in the "info", so make sure to censor this before attaching to the issue.**
+**Some of this data can contain personal information (like location in the "info"), so make sure to censor this before attaching to the issue.**